alexfinnarn/moz/posts/2023-12-23_obsidian_workflowy.md

 - Backlog
   - Projects that stalled but I might go back to at some point in the future.

 I basically move items between those lists via drag-n-drop, check them off as completed, or delete them entirely.
 I don't use any of the other Workflowy features so I figured Obsidian might be able to meet my needs rather quickly.

 ## Installing Obsidian

-You can download and install Obsidian from the main website, https://obsidian.md/, where you can also read about its core features
+You can download and install Obsidian from the main website, https://obsidian.md/, where you can also read about its core features where you'll find out...that to sync your notes across apps it will cost...just as much as Workflowy...hmm.

+So, the tale ends here.
+A short tale about how open source products can sound great until you think through hosting and maintaining them.
+Plus, there's the getting used to a new tool and workflow.

+## Future Work

+I will go back to my task management app work now.
+I've renewed my Workflowy subscription for another year, and I've already found a reason to continue building my own app.

+Workflowy has a nice feature where you can add notes to any task, and it truncates most of the note allowing you to easily click to reveal the whole note.
+I just used the note feature to put the email confirmation text next to an event-related task, but I noticed the note lost all it's formatting.

+Well, in my app that won't happen.
+But until then, I'll gladly use Workflowy for my "glorified bullet list" needs. you use Obsidian, drop me a line and let me know how that's going for you.